Although the sight of the two aliens had rendered me speechless for a moment, I had to reply to my friend’s idiotic comment.

 “Our digestive systems can’t process human food.”

 “What do you eat instead?
 Poop?”
-Frank asked.
+Frank asked mockingly.
 “Nevermind, I forgot you guys don’t poo like normal animals.
 You just poo in a special place.”

-“I’m going to ignore you from now on,” Krayt said in a thin voice, barely glancing at Frank.
+“I’m going to ignore you from now on.”

 This was a problem, though.
-If these aliens couldn’t handle our sandwiches, we didn’t have bargaining chips for them to let us go peacefully.
+If these aliens couldn’t handle our sandwiches, we lacked bargaining chips for them to let us go peacefully.

 “Sorry, sorry,” Frank said.
-“But now that we are here, can we make some sort of deal so you explain how this technology works?”
+“But now that we’re here, can we make some sort of deal so you explain how this technology works?”

 “You don’t listen, do you?
-And what kind of deal are you possibly talking about, little boy?
+And what kind of deal could you possibly mean, humanling?
 Your species has already invaded our ship and tried to steal from us!”